-Since the engine is not mechanically connected to the wheels, it is able to operate at its most optimum conditions, and can even be switched off for short periods of time for a temporary all-electric operation of the bus.
+Since the engine is not mechanically connected to the wheels, it is able to operate at its most optimum conditions, and can even be switched off for short periods of time for temporary all-electric operation of the bus.
 Series hybrids are also more expensive than parallel hybrids, as they require larger batteries and more powerful motors, but are more suited to the start-stop environment of urban traffic.
 No such examples exist within the Singapore public bus fleet, but popular models include the MAN Lion’s City Hybrid (MAN EfficientHybrid driveline), ADL Enviro400H (using a BAE hybrid system), the Wrightbus New Routemaster (using a Siemens hybrid system).

 A parallel hybrid bus has an internal combustion engine and electric traction motor independently connected to the transmission, with both systems working in tandem to power the bus.
 When accelerating from stationary, the electric motor provides extra power to propel the bus, reducing the load on the engine.
 Regenerative braking also helps the bus recover energy during deceleration, which is fed back into the battery pack.
 On expressways, only the engine powers the bus.

 Parallel hybrids tend to require a smaller battery pack than series-hybrid buses, relying on regenerative braking to keep them recharged.
-When traction power demand is low (e.g. idling while stationary), parallel hybrids also utilize the motor as a generator for supplemental recharging, much like an alternator in conventional cars.
+When traction power demand is low (e.g. idling while stationary), parallel hybrids also utilize the electric motor as a generator for supplemental recharging, much like an alternator in conventional cars.
 Several examples exist within the Singapore bus fleet, such as the Volvo B5LH, the Mercedes-Benz Citaro hybrid, and the Sunlong and Zhongtong trial units which have since been retired from service.

 Hybrid Bus Models in Singapore